AnthonyTechnologies/python-styleguide/project_tools.md

 ### 2.2 Installation

-- Ensure you have Python and pip available.
+- Ensure Python and pip are available in the environment.
-- Install pre-commit into your active environment:
+- Install pre-commit into the active environment:
   - pip install pre-commit
-- Install the git hooks into this repository:
+- Install the git hooks into the repository:
   - pre-commit install --install-hooks

 ### 2.3 Running hooks